engageme1975/jitsi-meet/README.md

 ## Running your own instance

-If you'd like to run your own Jitsi Meet installation head over to the [handbook](https://jitsi.github.io/handbook/docs/devops-guide/) to get started.
+If you'd like to run your own Connect AI installation head over to the documentation to get started.

 We provide Debian packages and a comprehensive Docker setup to make deployments as simple as possible.
 Advanced users also have the possibility of building all the components from source.